Embiid shakes off sprained hand, Sixers edge Spurs

 “I’m excited because he completely connects the dots to what we don’t have,” Brown said.
 “Anybody that can create their own shot, anybody that can create something for somebody else is of extreme value to the collection of what we do.
 That is his skillset.”

-Brown was all smiles when he caught up with his good friend and former boss in Popovich.
-Brown joined the Spurs as a member of their basketball operations department in 1998-99 and was a member of the Spurs organization for all four of their championship seasons (1999, 2003, 2005 and 2007).
+Brown was all smiles when he caught up with Popovich.
+Brown joined the Spurs as a member of their basketball operations department in 1998-99 and was a member of the Spurs organization for the first four of their championship seasons (1999, 2003, 2005 and 2007).

 Popovich said Brown was the right coach for the job and to handle the painful, ongoing rebuild in Philadelphia